Kellen-Murphy/KellenMurphy/README.md

 - Bash scripting
 - Standard Cybersecurity protocols, jargon, and strategies (MITRE Att&ck Framework comes to mind)
 - Networking fundamentals (Fall 2024 semester here we come!)
-- Basic WebDev (Hopefully a personal website soon)
+- Basic WebDev (Hopefully a personal website soon) : CSS, HTML

 Thats all for now!
 Regular updates should come in as I learn and apply more.
 -Kellen